mshuffett/dotfiles/README.markdown

 - integrate updating janus and oh-my-zsh
 - possibly switch to more of a submodules approach
 - add more python support
+- add grc support (coloring) also in grc.zsh
+- make mac'y things more general